 Add the asparagus on top fo the cheese and sprinkle the whole thing with cheese.

 Place the baking sheet in the oven and bake for 20-23 minutes or until the pastry is golden brown and the cheese is melted and bubbly.

 What if I don't have caramelized onion jam

 If you don't have the Jammy Yummy caramelized onion jam, don't sweat it -- caramelized onions will work just fine!

 To make caramliezed onions, start by finely dicing 2 large sweet onions.

-Next, add 2 tbsp of butter and 1 tbsp of olive oil to a large pan and heat it over medium-low heat.
+Next, add 2 tablespoon of butter and 1 tablespoon of olive oil to a large pan and heat it over medium-low heat.